sapegin/blog.sapegin.me/source/en/all/react-jest.md

   - testing
 ---

+**October 2017: the article was updated to React 16 and Enzyme 3.**

 Some people say that testing React components is useless and in many cases it is, but there are a few cases when I think it’s useful:

 * component libraries,